huaweicloud/terraform-provider-huaweicloud/website/docs/r/evs_volume.html.markdown

     This parameter is mandatory when you create the disk from an image.
 Ensure that the disk size is greater than or equal to the minimum disk capacity required by min_disk in the image attributes.
     This parameter is optional when you create the disk from a backup.
 If this parameter is not specified, the disk size is equal to the backup size.
+    Changing this parameter will update the disk.
+You can extend the disk by setting this parameter to a new value, which must be between current size and the max size(System disk: 1024 GB; Data disk: 32768 GB).
+Shrinking the disk is not supported.

 * `description` - (Optional) Specifies the disk description.
 The value can contain a maximum of 255 bytes.